thomasbattram/thesis/index/thesis.utf8.md

 #### Assumptions of MR
 In order for MR analyses to be valid, they must satisfy three instrumental variable assumptions, these are illustrated in __Figure \@ref(fig:mr-diagram)__.
 Testing assumption one, the instruments associate with the exposure of interest, is simple, but the other two assumptions cannot technically be proven to be true.
 Horizontal pleiotropy, where genetic variants associate with more variables than just the exposure of interest, can lead to violations in assumptions two and three.
 Ideally, MR would be performed in the context where the genetic effect on the exposure had been characterised such that the mechanism of action was understood clearly.
 This would help give evidence against assumptions two and three being broken.
 Unfortunately, this is rarely possible.
 However, a plethora of methods have now been developed to test for pleiotropic effects, given the exposure of interest has multiple independent genetic variants reliably associated with it.

-(ref:mr-diagram-cap) Mendelian randomization.
+(ref:mr-diagram-cap) __Mendelian randomization__.
 Mendelian randomization can be used to test the causal nature of exposure-outcome relationships provided the assumptions are met.
 Assumption 1.
 There is an association between the instrument and the exposure.
 Assumption 2.
 There are no associations between the instrument and outcome, except through the exposure.
 Assumption 3.
 The instrument is not associated with any factors that confound the exposure-outcome relationship.

+(ref:mr-diagram-scap) Mendelian randomization

 \begin{figure}